 The I-94 record serves as a log of a nonimmigrant’s most recent entry into the US.
 It also specifies the immigrant’s date of authorized stay.
 If an immigrant needs a copy of their I-94 record, they may visit the CBP website to request their I-94.
 If someone cannot obtain their I-94, they may also file Form I-102, Application for Replacement/Initial Nonimmigrant Arrival-Departure Record, with USCIS.

 We’re happy you’re here!
 If you are applying for an adjustment of status, SimpleCitizen wants to help!
-We can help you demystify the process of applying for a green card with the help of immigration professionals for a fraction of the cost.
+We can help you simplify the process of applying for a green card with the help of immigration professionals for a fraction of the cost.
 Learn more here to get started!

 Additional Websites: